helpwave/services/README.md

 3. Under "Remote Development" -> "Dev Containers" create a new Dev Container
 4. Copy in `git@github.com:helpwave/services.git` and select your branch of choice
 5. Wait, follow further instructions, and select the editor you want to launch (likely GoLand)
-6. GoLand will start *in* a docker container you can start hacking!
+6. GoLand will start *in* a docker container, you can start hacking!
 7. Use the usual GoLand UI to open a terminal, where you will find a bunch of tools pre-installed for you.
 8. Next time you can find the Dev Container ready to start.